bcgov/gwells/openshift/ocp4/README.md

 These objects hold base/default config for each namespace.
 The Jenkins pipeline makes copies of these as (e.g.) `gwells-django-dev-pr-1110` or `gwells-django-prod` (depending on environment).

 ### Backup jobs

+Unlike OCP3, where an NFS storage volume had to be manually provisioned, we can self-provision backup storage using the storage class `netapp-file-backup`.
+The Jenkinsfile has been updated to provision a volume for the minio and postgres backups to write to.